makersacademy/airport_challenge/README.md

 You'll need Ruby to explore this project—instructions for getting it are available on ruby-lang's [installation page](https://www.ruby-lang.org/en/documentation/installation/).
 If you are on macOS or Linux, I recommend using [RVM](https://rvm.io).

-You will also need `bundler`—if you haven't installed it, run `gem install bundler`, then navigate to the project root and run `bundle install`.
+You will also need `bundler`—if you haven't installed it, run `gem install bundler`.
+Then navigate to the project root and run `bundle install`—which will install all the project's dependencies.

 ## Usage